2 Methods

 2.2.1 Resampling of Training Set

-We used a nested cross-validation design to assess each classifier while also performing hyperparameter tuning.
-An outer 5-fold CV stratified by histotype was used together with an inner 5-fold CV with 2 repeats stratified by histotype.
-This design was chosen such that the test sets of the inner resamples would still have a reasonable number of samples belonging to the smallest minority class.
+We used a nested cross-validation design to evaluate each classifier and perform hyperparameter tuning.
+An outer 5-fold CV stratified by histotype, along with an inner 5-fold CV with two repeats also stratified by histotype, ensured that the test sets of the inner dataset contained a reasonable number of cases from the smallest minority class.

 2.2.2 Hyperparameter Tuning